chaptun/sdfsf/README.md

 task.spawn(function()
     while task.wait(ATTACK_SPEED) do
-        if isRunning and currentTarget and canAttack then attackMonster()
+        if isRunning and currentTarget and canAttack and not safeMode then attackMonster()
         end
     end